MariwanJ/Design456/README.md

 2. `git clone --recurse-submodules -j8 https://github.com/MariwanJ/Design456`
 3. Restart FreeCAD

-Result: The Design456 workbench should no be available in the workbench drop-down menu
+Result: The Design456 workbench should now be available in the workbench drop-down menu

 **Note:** Please keep this workbench up-to-date by pulling changes from this repository via `git`.
 This can be done before each time Design456 will be used.